What we know about the victims of the Nashville school shooting

 Related video: Nashville shooter left map and manifesto after shooting six at school, police say

-An elementary school shooting in Tennessee has led to the deaths of three children and as many adults.
+Three students and three staff members have been killed in a mass shooting at an elementary school in Tennessee.

-On Monday, 28-year-old suspect Audrey Elizabeth Hale arrived in a Honda Fit car and proceeded towards a Christian elementary school in Nashville.
+On Monday, 28-year-old suspect Audrey Elizabeth Hale arrived in a Honda Fit car and proceeded towards a Christian elementary school in Nashville, police said.

-Police said Hale was armed with two assault-style rifles and a handgun and had gained entry into The Covenant School building via a side door.
+Armed with two assault-style rifles and a handgun, Hale gained entry into The Covenant School building by shooting through a side door.

+Evelyn Dieckhaus, Hallie Scruggs, and William Kinney, all aged nine, died in the shooting.

-Responding to the Nashville school shooting, Joe Biden ordered flags to be flown at half-staff until Friday at sunset.
+Responding to the Nashville school shooting – the latest to rock America – President Joe Biden has ordered flags to be flown at half-staff until sunset on Friday.

 Here’s what we know about the six victims: